 How Does AI Affect Revenue Per Placement?

-To understand the practical impact, consider a specific example.
+AI-powered sourcing doubles effective hourly rate without touching your fee card - cut a four-week search to two weeks and the same $20,000 fee shifts from $125/hr to $250/hr.
+That’s the practical impact.
 A contingency recruiter working a $100,000 role at 20% earns a $20,000 fee.
-If that search takes four weeks of full-time effort using manual methods, the effective hourly rate works out to roughly $125/hr.
-However, cut the search time in half with AI-powered sourcing and automated outreach, and the same $20,000 fee returns $250/hr instead.
-That's not a marginal improvement - it fundamentally changes which roles and pricing models are profitable for your firm.
+When that search takes four weeks of full-time effort using manual methods, the effective hourly rate works out to roughly $125/hr.
+Halve the search time with AI-powered sourcing and automated outreach, and the same placement returns $250/hr instead.
+No marginal improvement - it fundamentally changes which roles and pricing models are profitable for your practice.

-As a result, agencies that invest in AI tools can maintain competitive rates while expanding their per-recruiter output.
-Pin gives staffing firms access to 850M+ candidate profiles with automated multi-channel outreach across email, LinkedIn, and SMS - delivering a 48% response rate that's well above the industry average.
-Agencies using Pin fill positions in approximately 2 weeks, and roughly 70% of candidates Pin recommends are accepted into clients' hiring pipelines.
-That kind of speed and accuracy turns a contingency arrangement from a cash flow gamble into a predictable revenue engine.
+Agencies that invest in AI tools maintain competitive rates while expanding their per-recruiter output.
+Pin gives staffing firms access to 850M+ candidate profiles with automated multi-channel outreach across email, LinkedIn, and SMS - delivering 5x better response rates than industry averages.
+Agencies using Pin fill positions in an average of 14 days, and 83% of candidates Pin recommends are accepted into clients’ hiring pipelines.
+Speed and placement precision at that level turns a contingency arrangement from a cash flow gamble into a predictable revenue engine.

 “Absolutely money maker for Recruiters… in 6 months I can directly attribute over $250K in revenue to Pin,” says Rich Rosen, Executive Recruiter at Cornerstone Search.